IBM-Cloud/docs/cli/plugins/bx_vpn/index.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Bluemix CLI plug-in for VPN
+# {{site.data.keyword.vpn_short}} plug-in for {{site.data.keyword.Bluemix_notm}} CLI

-*Last updated:* 18 January 2016
+*Last updated: 20 June 2016*
+{: .last-updated}

-*Version:* 0.1.5
+*Version:* 1.4.0

-You can use the Bluemix CLI VPN plug-in to configure and manage your IBM Virtual Private Network (VPN) service.
+You can use the command line interface (CLI) to configure and manage your {{site.data.keyword.vpn_full}} service.
+The {{site.data.keyword.vpn_short}} CLI plug-in is available in two versions: one for use with the Cloud Foundry CLI plug-in and the other for use with the {{site.data.keyword.Bluemix}} CLI plug-in.
+Both versions of the plug-in provide the same functionality.
 {:shortdesc}

+The {{site.data.keyword.vpn_short}} plug-in is available for Windows, MAC, and Linux operating systems.
+Ensure that you use the one that is applicable to you.

+The instructions that follow are for working with the {{site.data.keyword.Bluemix_notm}} CLI plug-in.
+To use the plug-in with the Cloud Foundry (cf) CLI plug-in, see [{{site.data.keyword.vpn_short}} CLI plug-in for cf CLI](../vpn/index.html).

-The information that follows lists all commands that are supported by Bluemix CLI VPN plug-in and includes their names, options, usage, prerequisites, descriptions, and examples.
+The information that follows lists all commands that are supported by {{site.data.keyword.vpn_short}} plug-in for Bluemix CLI and includes their names, options, usage, prerequisites, descriptions, and examples.
+See [Extend your Bluemix command line interface](../../index.html#cli_bluemix_ext) on how to install the vpn plug-in.

 **Note:** *Prerequisites* list which actions are required before using the command.
 Prerequisites might include one or more of the following actions:
 <dl>